Ishitagoyal18/WiDS-2024/Week1/README.md

 2. **Matplotlib and pandas** : You are given three exercises which will warmup you plotting skills.

 3. **Gradient descent** :In this task, you are given a mathematical function, and your goal is to find its minimum using the gradient descent optimization algorithm.
 Gradient descent is an iterative optimization algorithm commonly used for finding the minimum of a function.
+This is a very fun assignment which gives you the idea of gradient descent in depth.
+Search about this method and learn to solve this.
+In case you have any doubts you can always contact us!

 # Resources